Tuition + Fees

-A detailed breakdown of tuition and fees for the MSRE program can be found: University of Washington Office of Planning and Budgeting
+A detailed breakdown of tuition and fees for the MSRE program can be found here, choose real estate as the program and number of credits: University of Washington Office of Planning and Budgeting

 Financial aid through the Runstad Department of Real Estate

 The Department offers merit-based scholarships for selected incoming and current students.
-At times throughout the academic year there may be available positions for graduates to work as a student assistant or a reader/grader with rates averaging between $17.00 and $20.00 per hour.
+At times throughout the academic year there may be available positions for graduates to work as a student assistant or a reader/grader with rates averaging $21.00 per hour.